-- ES6 Accounting for intangible assets under IFRS can result in does not have an overarching framework.
-This creates a lack of comparability for otherwise similar intangible assets being accounted for differently depending on whether they are acquired or internally generated.- Intangibles are generally recognised only if acquired, either separately (individually or as part of the purchase of a group of assets) or as part of a business combination.
+- ES6 Accounting for intangible assets under IFRS does not have an overarching framework.
+This creates a lack of comparability for otherwise similar intangible assets.
+Intangibles are generally recognised only if acquired, either separately or as part of a business combination.
 Internally generated intangibles, other than development costs, are therefore not generally recognised as assets in the financial statements even though they may be the most important intangibles for entities.
-Accordingly, both costs related to the income of the current period and costs related to gaining income in the future are recognised as expenses in the statement of financial performance. - ES7 This makes it difficult to compare IFRS financial statements of an entity that has built (or builds) up substantial intangibles internally, with those of another entity that has purchased most of its intangible assets.
+Accordingly, both costs related to the income of the current period and costs related to gaining income in the future are recognised in the statement of financial performance. - ES7 This makes it difficult to compare IFRS financial statements of an entity that has built (or builds) up substantial intangibles internally, with those of another entity that has purchased most of its intangible assets.
 To some extent, alternative performance measures currently provided voluntarily by some entities adjusting the results for the components of the purchase price allocation, attempt to facilitate the comparison of the financial performance of entities growing by acquisition with the performance of entities growing organically.
 However, relying on voluntary disclosures may not be the best way forward.
 In addition, those alternative performance measures would not enhance the comparability of the statements of financial position. - ES8 In order to enhance the comparability between entities that grow organically with entities that grow by acquisition, consideration could also be given to recognising less intangible assets separately from goodwill in a business combination.
-However, such an approach wasdoes not widely supported seem to have received wide support when the IASB recently consulted on this in its discussion paper Business Combinations Disclosures, Goodwill and Impairment. - ES9 Chapter 3 considers alternative recognition (and measurement) requirements than those currently applied.
+However, such an approach does not seem to have received wide support when the IASB recently consulted on this in its discussion paper Business Combinations Disclosures, Goodwill and Impairment. - ES9 Chapter 3 considers alternative recognition (and measurement) requirements than those currently applied.
 In considering the recognition and measurement of (internally generated) intangibles, three questions are addressed: - Which type(s) of intangibles should be considered for recognition (and measurement)? - Under which circumstances should such intangibles be recognised? and - Which measurement basis or bases should be considered? - ES10 On the question of which intangibles should be considered for recognition, the Discussion Paper states that it would be a radical approach to recognise intangibles that are not controlled by an entity.
-For the remaining discussion, Chapter 3 thus focuses on intangibles that meet the definition of an asset under the Conceptual Framework. - ES11 Chapter 3 presents four different approaches to recognition of intangible assets: (i) an approach under which all intangible assets are generally recognised, (ii) a threshold for recognition (of an asset) approach under which intangible assets are recognised if certain criteria are met, (iii) a conditional recognition (of an asset) an approach under which intangible assets are recognised when_they meet certain criteria, and (iv) an approach under which no internally generated intangible assets are recognised.
-The advantages and disadvantages of these approaches are considered.

-ES12 Intangibles that are recognised would necessarily also have to be measured.
+For the remaining discussion, Chapter 3 thus focuses on intangibles that meet the definition of an asset under the Conceptual Framework. - ES11 Chapter 3 presents four different approaches to recognition of intangible assets: (i) an approach under which all intangible assets are generally recognised, (ii) an approach under which intangible assets are recognised if certain criteria are met, (iii) an approach under which intangible assets are recognised when they meet certain criteria, and (iv) an approach under which no internally generated intangible assets are recognised.
+The advantages and disadvantages of these approaches are considered. - ES12 Intangibles that are recognised would necessarily also have to be measured.
 It would be possible to list many different methods for measurement.
 Chapter 3 focuses on the advantages and disadvantages of measurement at cost and fair value respectively without expressing a preference for any of them.